gravitational/teleport/rfd/0079-oidc-joining.md

 In order to verify the JWT, we have to fetch the public key from the issuers's JWKS endpoint.
 If this connection is not secured (e.g HTTPS), it would be possible for a malicious actor to intercept the request and return a public key they've used to sign the JWT with.

 We should require that the configured issuer URL is HTTPS to mitigate this.

+#### Vulnerabilities in JWT and JWT signing algorithms

+This section is included, since historically, there have been a large number of cases of vulnerabilities introduced into software because of misunderstandings and mistakes in JWT validation.

+One of the largest vulnerabilities in JWT validation relates to the fact that the JWT itself specifies which signing algorithm has been used, and should be used for validation.
+In cases where the server does not ensure that this algorithm falls within a set, there are two key exploitation paths:

+- Leaving a JWT unsigned, and setting the algorithm header to `none` means that JWT validation will succeed in libraries that have not been designed to prevent this flaw.
+- In cases where a service uses asymmetric algorithms for JWT signing, some libraries are vulnerable to accepting a JWT that has been signed used a symmetric algorithm, with the public key of the issuer used as the pre-shared key.

+By enforcing an allow-list (to only common battle-tested asymmetric algorithms) of algorithms, and checking this list as part of JWT validation, we mitigate these two vulnerabilities.

+Configuring an allow-list also allows us to remove algorithms if a vulnerability is discovered in a specific one.

 ## References and Resources